thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-cli.md

        Specify data directory

   -generate
-       Generate blocks immediately, equivalent to RPC generatenewaddress followed by RPC generatetoaddress.
+       Generate blocks immediately, equivalent to RPC getnewaddress followed by RPC generatetoaddress.
 Optional positional integer arguments are number of blocks to generate (default: 1) and maximum iterations to try (default: 1000000), equivalent to RPC generatetoaddress nblocks and maxtries arguments.
-Example:
-       dash-cli -generate 4 1000
+Example: dash-cli -generate 4 1000

   -getinfo
        Get general information from the remote server.
 Note that unlike